I went to Israel for my first time immediately following a trip to Italy.

 Dinner was usually a meat dish, a vegetable dish, a salad, a bunch of veggies, a bunch of pickles, sauces, dressings… the list goes on but all beautifully put together.

-Breakfast has a twist
+4. Breakfast has a surprise twist.

 One of the most surprising things about eating in Israel was what we had at breakfast.